clclab/clc-labs/lab-3-phylogenetic-trees-language/lab-3.md

     \end{verbatim}
 \end{itemize}

-We will first look at a dataset that comes with the \texttt{phangorn} package.
-It contains genetic data (i.e. RNA samples) from many different species.
-Load the dataset by typing:
+The \texttt{phangorn} package comes with a dataset that contains genetic data (i.e., RNA samples) from many different species.
+You can load this dataset by typing:

 `data(Laurasiatherian)`